jrhe/FFmpeg/decisions.md

 - Grow coverage by implementing additional event kinds (KEY/MAP/MEDIA/BYTERANGE/PROGRAM-DATE-TIME/PLAYLIST-TYPE/START/…) while keeping C as the apply layer.
 - Once event coverage is high and FATE is stable, prototype a Rust apply layer behind `--enable-rust-hlsdemux-apply` and fuzz it separately (apply fuzz target should construct a minimal `HLSContext`/`playlist` and apply the event stream).

+## Next targets

+- MicroDVD: keep C demuxer semantics but move per-line parsing into Rust behind `--enable-rust-microdvd`, then add a full-file event parser only if needed for performance.

 ## P1 status log

 - 2025-12-17: Added benches + fuzz harnesses for Rust WebVTT/SubRip and ran `make fate` with `FATE_SAMPLES=./fate-suite`; no remaining P1 blockers identified.